-Homes have improved in the last decade, and what homebuyers want has changed as much.
+Homes have improved in the last decade, and expectations are now greater than ever.

-The CHBA and Avid Ratings Homebuyers’ study shows buyers are asking for energy efficient homes & appliances, high-efficiency windows, and certification by recognized third-party programs (eg, ENERGY STAR®, Net Zero).
-If you aren’t showing buyers you can deliver what they want, you’re falling behind in the current down market.
+If you aren’t showing buyers you can deliver what they want, you’re falling behind in the ever-changing market.
+The CHBA and Avid Ratings Homebuyers’ study shows buyers are seeking more energy efficient homes & appliances, high-efficiency windows, and certification by recognized third-party programs (eg, ENERGY STAR®, Net Zero).

 Industry experts Gord Cooke and Stefanie Coleman tackle the challenge of how to successfully communicate this to purchasers.